Handoff Strategies

 return_greeting: "Welcome back to the Fraud Prevention desk."

-# Tools this agent can use (including handoffs to other agents)
+# Tools this agent can use (business logic only)

 tools: